People with a strong Berlin connection - L

 Back to Contents

-- Johann Lambert Mathematician who worked in Berlin from 1765.
-He proved that e and π are transcendental (his word), or irrational.
-In the 1760s he produced a definitive representation for sinh x and cosh x, as well as series representations.
-He studied these hyperbolic functions comprehensively.
+- Johann Lambert Mathematician.
+He proved that e and p are transcendental (his word), or irrational.
+In the 1760s he produced a definitive reprentation for sinh x and cosh x, as well as series representations.

 - Fritz Lang